 You will be asked for a list of likely topics or a narrative description of the course as well as anticipated materials such as books, music, etc.

-Please note, your chair will also be asked to answer the following questions regarding your proposal in no more than 100 words:
+Please note, your chair will also be asked to answer the following questions regarding your proposal:

 What is the expected demand for the course?